 Having trouble deciding how to continue, or whether to continue at all?
 81% of us want to write, but only 1% of us ever do.
 I have a few ideas for you to help you decide.

 Bonny Nelson wrote on Rusty's facebook: "I've read the first four episodes and truly enjoyed them!
 I normally don't read sci-fi but Rusty's style makes for easy reading and I can visualize the scenes he is writing about.
 I have just gotten to know "Bloodgrue" and I want to see what happens next.
 I am downloading the next four episodes!"

-To everyone who has waited, Dalan magazine's second issue has released.
+To everyone who has waited, Dalan magazine's third issue has released.
 Go to the store and grab a copy for your pleasure, with its four new short stories, poetry and news.

 Donna S wrote, "I've read eight of the Bloodgrue series and I am certainly enjoying it.
 The characters are interesting and complex.
 In every story I learn a little more about what kind of man Bloodgrue is.
 The world, the places within the world and the situations Bloodgrue finds himself in, are all unique.
 Blue Hair and her chickens make me laugh."